norrelltech22/mySocial/README.md

-# "MySocial social media app"
+# "MySocial a social media app"